Ttesori/100-days/README.md

 ## 3/6/2022 (Day 42)

-- Began implementing routing and context; worked on basic design ideas in Adobe XD.
+- Began implementing routing and context in Footsteps hike tracker app; worked on basic design ideas in Adobe XD.

 ## 3/5/2022 (Day 41)